abdullah1772/MLOps_Project/Readme.md

 Run the YOLO_Training_Apache_DAGS.py script using Apache Airflow.
 Be sure to replace 'path/to' with the path to your dataset:

-# Replace 'path/to' with your actual dataset path in the file YOLO_Training_Apache_DAGS.py
+Replace 'path/to' with your actual dataset path in the file YOLO_Training_Apache_DAGS.py

 Run the DAGS from apache airflow server

+Step 4: For retraining the OCR model

+1. Run the UrduOCR.py using MLflow
+2. Don't forget to change the path to your dataset and save model location

+Step 5: Inference app
+1.To run the inference app provide the path in the Kl.py to your model weights 2.Run Streamlit run Kl.py

+Step 6: Docker File